telerik/reporting-docs/designing-reports/connecting-to-data/report-parameters/using-report-parameters-in-expressions.md

 ---
 title: Using in Expressions
 page_title: Using Report Parameters in Expressions Explained
-description: "Learn how to use the properties exposed by Report Parameters in Expressions in Telerik Reporting."
+description: "Find out how to use the properties exposed by Report Parameters in Expressions in Telerik Reporting."
 slug: telerikreporting/designing-reports/connecting-to-data/report-parameters/using-report-parameters-in-expressions
 tags: using,report,parameters,in,expressions
 published: True